CSS

 Border images

-The border-image CSS property draws an image around an element.
+The border-image CSS property draws an image around a given element.

 Borders